 - Student must be enrolled in at least 12 credits of coursework per semester.

-A committee of FAVS faculty and FAVS Advisory Board members will award scholarships based on a thoughtful presentation of the chosen topic, written and communication skills, GPA and demonstration of academic excellence at Mason or other institutions prior, demonstration of professional experience or commitment (through internships or other professional contexts), and resume.
+A committee of Film at Mason faculty and Film at Mason Advisory Board members will award scholarships based on a thoughtful presentation of the chosen topic, written and communication skills, GPA and demonstration of academic excellence at Mason or other institutions prior, demonstration of professional experience or commitment (through internships or other professional contexts), and resume.
 The panel also considers demonstrated merit in academic and extracurricular activities within the CVPA courses when reviewing applications from current students.

 To apply, submit all required elements below by the deadline: